sitegeist/Sitegeist.Stencil/README.md

 # Sitegeist.Stencil
+## Structure mode for Neos

-## This is WIP, everything in here may change or turn out to be a bad idea at all.
+**This is WIP, everything in here may change or turn out to be a bad idea at all.**

 ### Authors & Sponsors